menghanhui/ADA-Project/README.md

 2. How can we utilise the Kaggle dataset?
 It contains 3 million tweets, it is not efficient for us to download all of them.
 Is there a way for us to analyse them online?
 3. How should we modify our research goals to make it more close to our theme "social good"?
 4. When we deal with different languages, such as Russian and Italian, is there a good way to transform them into English first?
+5. According to us, it could be interesting using unsupervised learning (clustering maybe), to try to classify them according to some criteria.
+Is it a feasible idea?